 You really can’t beat a proper homemade lasagne.
 It’s one of my all time favourite comfort foods.
 This recipe uses my ultimate ragù alla bolognese sauce, layered with a homemade béchamel, pasta and rich parmesan cheese.

-– 500 g lean beef mince (approx. 10% fat)
+– 1 kg beef mince (approx. 10% fat)

-– 250 ml red wine (of your choice, I used Chianti Classico)
+– 250 ml red wine

-– 1 celery stick
+– 1 celery stick, finely chopped

-– 1 small red onion
+– 1 small red onion, finely chopped

-– 4 tbsp double concentrated tomato puree
+– 2 tbsp double concentrated tomato puree

-– a bay leaf
+– 1 bay leaf

-– 1 tsp oregano (dried)
+– 1 tsp oregano, dried

-– 1/2 a beef stock cube
+– 1 beef stock cube

-– 1 tsp Worcestershire sauce (optional)
+– 1 tsp Worcestershire sauce

 – sea salt and black pepper